Kamal Khan (singer): Early life and career

-Kamal was born and brought up in Reeth kheri village, near Patiala, Punjab, to Jaswant Singh and Sarabjeet Kaur (Rani Begum) who is an employee health department in Patiala.
-Kamal started learning music at age five from his uncle (Mama ji) Ustad Shauqat Ali Deewana ji, who became his musical mentor.
+Kamal was born and brought up in Reeth Kheri village, near Patiala, Punjab, to Jaswant Singh and Sarabjeet Kaur (Rani Begum), who is an employee in the health department in Patiala.
+Kamal started learning music at age five from his maternal uncle, Ustad Shauqat Ali Deewana ji, who became his musical mentor.
 His mother is also a music lover.
 Later he left his studies because he started taking part in singing competitions and musical shows.
 Until he appeared in Sa Re Ga Ma Pa, his father did not want him to become a singer.
-He mentioned in one of the episodes of the show, wherein his father gave a guest and surprising appearance, that upon his father's advice, he started working in a factory where his daily wage was only Rs.
+He mentioned in one of the episodes of the show, wherein his father made a guest and surprising appearance, that upon his father's advice, he started working in a factory where his daily wage was only Rs.
 40 a day.
-On his payday, he requested his father to collect his first salary.
+On his payday, he requested his father collect his first salary.
 When his dad went there to get Kamal's first salary, he cried and realised that he should let Kamal pursue his singing.
-Kamal got his surname "Khan" from their listeners and friends when he was a contestant of Sa Re Ga Ma Pa because he likes Ustad Nusrat Fateh Ali Khan's songs and he sings his song like him.
+Kamal got his surname "Khan" from their listeners and friends when he was a contestant of Sa Re Ga Ma Pa because he likes Ustad Nusrat Fateh Ali Khan's songs, and he sings his songs like him.

 Career

 His career turnaround came when in 2010, he was selected as a contestant on the singing reality show Sa Re Ga Ma Pa Singing Superstar.
 He had music director duo of Vishal–Shekhar as mentor-judge.
 At the grand finale, held at Andheri Sports Complex, Mumbai, on 25 December 2010, he went on to win the show, also getting a Grande MK II car and a Hero ZMR bike.
 Composer duo Vishal–Shekhar, who were also mentors on the show, became his real-life mentors and eventually offered him his debut playback song, "Wallah Re Wallah" in Tees Maar Khan (2010), released a day before the show ended.
 Later they also gave him his big break with the hit "Ishk Sufiana" for The Dirty Picture (2012).
+This song led to wins for Zee Cine Awards, Mirchi Music Awards, Global Indian Music Academy Awards, People's Choice Awards India, and Screen Awards awards, and international performances including a concerts in British Columbia, Canada and at the Bollywood Monster Mashup festival in Ontario, Canada.
 In 2013, he rose to prominence with the song "Jhooth Bolliya" from Jolly LLB.
 His 2017 song "Dilli Sara" was also popular.